T-Mobile 5G came a little after its rivals launched their own networks, but it's here and it's nationwide.

 T-Mobile 5G hotspot

-T-Mobile’s unlimited plans include hotspot data, but it’s either at LTE speed (3GB for the Magenta plan, 20GB for Magenta Plus) or 3G.
-That could change now that the carrier sells a mobile hotspot — the Inseego 5G MiFi M2000.
+T-Mobile’s unlimited plans include hotspot data, but it’s either at LTE speed (5GB for the Magenta plan, 40GB for Magenta Max) or 3G.
+The carrier also sells a 5G mobile hotspot — the Inseego 5G MiFi M2000.
 That hotspot can support up to 30 devices, and T-Mobile's standalone hotspot plans start at $20 a month for 5GB of data.

 You can see how the MiFi M2000 compares to other hotspot options at our best mobile hotspots page.